wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 ---
 published: true
 layout: default-theme-wet-boew-en
-title: 2019-15 - Exploration of a chat like design pattern
+title: 2019-15 - Exploration of a chat like design pattern (chat wizard)
 description: Exploration of a chat like design pattern
-modified: 2020-03-30
+modified: 2020-04-06
 ---

 ## Purpose